Harvey S. Peeler Jr.

 Harvey Smith Peeler Jr. (born September 8, 1948) is an American politician.
-He is a member of the South Carolina Senate, representing the 14th District from since the 1980s, initially as a Democrat, and from October 1989, as a Republican.
+He is a member of the South Carolina Senate, representing the 14th District since the 1980s, initially as a Democrat, and from October 1989, as a Republican.
 He was the Senate Majority Leader from 2005 to 2016 and President of the Senate from 2019 to 2021.
 In 2021, he became Chair of the Finance Committee after the death of Hugh Leatherman.

 S.C.
 Senate

 Peeler has served as a state senator for South Carolina since 1981.
 He became Senate Majority Leader in 2005 after the resignation of Hugh Leatherman.
 He resigned as Majority Leader in 2016, passing the position to A. Shane Massey.

 In Peeler's first year in the state senate, he formed a voting bloc with Hugh Leatherman.
 In 1989, he was one of five Democratic South Carolina legislators to switch to the Republican Party from the Democratic.

 He has previously chaired the Senate Medical Affairs Committee, and served as vice-chairman of the Senate Finance Committee since 2007.
 Peeler currently serves on the Senate Ethics, Interstate Cooperation, Medical Affairs and Transportation Committees.